gkujawski/design-system-simple/README.md

 ## Background

-This project was inspired by the process created by Guilherme Gonzales, who demonstrated it in Product Guru's.
+This project was inspired by the process created by Guilherme Gonzales, who [demonstrated](https://www.youtube.com/watch?v=Z-1KrIrnR8g) it in Product Guru's.
 Our process used the Simple Design System in Figma as a reference, instead of Untitled UI.
 We exported the tokens using the variables2json plugin to obtain the base JSON.
-Then, we attached the file to v0 and wrote the following prompt:
+Then, we attached the file to [v0](https://v0.dev/chat/rYgkdBSIfGi) and wrote the following prompt:

 ```
 Use this JSON to update all components and design tokens.
 I also need you to distribute the component files into specific directories, in a structure that will be used in Storybook (e.g., /src/components).
 Important: remember that Storybook uses "stories" to showcase the components in different states.
 You'll need to create .stories.js, .stories.jsx, .stories.ts, or .stories.tsx files alongside your component files.
 ```

 After six debug builds, we achieved the desired structure.
 Final dependency fixes were made with a few vibe coding sessions in the Gemini CLI.
+This way, it is ready to be worked on and polished in the Storybook, a frontend workshop for building UI components and pages in isolation.
+It helps designers develop and share hard-to-reach states and edge cases without needing to run your whole app.

 ## Installation